The Coalition’s nuclear power folly

 A plan for nuclear energy must include refurbishment costs and details for meeting demand during the years while refurbishment closes reactors.
 Providing replacement generation for refurbishment closures with five large nuclear reactors spread across Australia would not be simple.
 It might need extra transmission lines between states.
 Nuclear development without this planning could produce extended power shortages and large cost increases.

 Accidents can also close reactors, so plans to cover outages are required from the start of operation.
-The difficulty here is that suddenly losing 1.4 GW of capacity jolts the grid, and replacing this capacity for a day or a month requires a plan.
+The difficulty here is that suddenly losing 1.3 GW of capacity would jolt the grid, and replacing this capacity for a day or a month requires a plan.

 ** Coalition fabricated evidence for nuclear